jechol/definject/README.md

 end
 ```

-By replacing `Repo` to `repo`, you loose compiler check for existence of functions like `Repo.get/2`.
-This is too obtrusive approach that require you to modify function body and loose compiler checks for testing.
+First, I believe that this approach is too obtrusive as it requires modifying the function body to make it testable.
+Second, with `Repo` replaced with `repo`, the compiler can no longer guarantee the existence of `Repo.get/2` function.

-`definject` does not require you to modify function arguments or body, except changing `def` to `definject`.
+`definject` does not require you to modify function arguments or body.
+Instead, you just need to replace `def` with `definject`.
+It also allows injecting different mocks to each function.

-Existing mock libraries provide mocks at module level.
-While this approach works okay, it is somewhat rigid and cumbersome to use.
-Besides, functions are the basic building blocks of functional programming, not modules.
-Wouldn't it be nice to have a way to inject mocks at function level then?

-`definject` is an alternative way to inject mocks to each function.
-It grants a more fine-grained control over mocks, allowing you to provide different mocks to each function.
 It also does not limit using `:async` option as mocks are contained in each test function.

 ## Installation